 How To Download All of Your Google Account Data

 Considering you as a user, Google knows your name, contact number, gender, birth date, your work details, education, current, and past locations, your search history, apps you use, your social media interactions, products you use and want, even your bank account details, and whatnot.
 In short, – Google knows Everything!

 If you somehow interact with google services and your data is stored on a Google server, then you have the option to download all your stored data.
 But why would you want to download all of your Google data?
 What is the need to do so if you can access your data whenever you want?

-Well, if you decide to quit using Google services in the future or delete the account, you can download a copy of your data.
+Well, if you decide to quit using Google services in the future or delete your Google account from Chrome or altogether, you can download a copy of your data.
 Downloading all your data can also act as a reminder for you to know what all Google knows about you.
 It can also act as a backup of your data.
 You can store it on your mobile phone or computer.
 You can never be 100% sure of your backup, so it is always better to have a few more.

 How to Download Your Google Data with Google Takeout

 Now that we have talked about what Google knows and why you may need to download your Google data, let us talk about how you can download your data.
 Google offers a service for this – Google Takeout.
 This allows you to download some or all of your data from Google.